econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

 We inherit from Tkinter's `Frame` class, and initiallize the board.
 Why is parent an argument?
 What does it represent?
 We set self.row and self.col equal to -1 because initially no cell is selected.
+We other methods we check if self.row and self.col are >= 0.
+If so, a cell on the grid is selected.

 ```python